-Anyway, back to the question of ‘What is branding?’
-When mentioning the word branding, the most common response I receive is “We already have a logo.”
+Anyway, back to the question of ‘What is a brand?’
+When mentioning the word brand, the most common response I receive is “We already have a logo.”

 A logo is not a brand.
 A logo is a symbol (or in the true sense of the origins of the word; logotype, is a typeface) that helps people to recognise a company.

-So, let’s call a logo ‘brand identity’ – a way of helping your customers to identify your brand.
+So, let’s call a logo ‘branding’ – a way of helping your customers to identify your brand.

 Consistency has one huge advantage – recognition.
 With recognition comes familiarity.
 With familiarity comes trust and confidence.

 A brand is created from the experiences your customers have with your business.
 These are a combination of both rational and emotional experiences.

 The brand is what someone ‘feels’ about your company, service or product.
 We are all human beings and however hard we try to be rational, most of the decisions we make on whether we like someone, or something, are emotional.

 As a business, you can influence many of those experiences, but you never have full control over your brand.
 Your brand is ultimately determined by what your costumers think and say it is.